areaboy/jira-issue-ai-analyzer/jira-issues-ai-analyzer/README.md

 - Use the `forge install` command when you want to install the app on a new site.
 - Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.

+  ### Additional  info.
+  Here is list of packages I installed at `static/hello-world` directory:  for application design.You don't need to install them.
+  The application will install it for you automatically when you run **npm install** command above.
+I just listed it here for reference purposes.

+npm i @atlaskit/form

+npm i @atlaskit/textarea

+npm i @atlaskit/textfield

+npm i @atlaskit/button

+npm i @atlaskit/inline-message

+npm i form-data

+npm i @atlaskit/tabs

+npm i @atlaskit/select

+npm i @atlaskit/radio

+npm install jquery --save

 ## Support

-See [Get help](https://developer.atlassian.com/platform/forge/get-help/) for how to get help and provide feedback.
+See [Get https://fredjarsoft.com/contact.html) for how to get help and provide feedback.